Here you find some of our publications released in English.

 Learn more about particulate matter (PM2.5) and current test results of the fine dust sensor FDS 15.
 This subject was a central content in a special newsletter published at LUFFT Blog.

-Visit the leading trade fair for processing, analysis and handling of powder and bulk solids and meet us local as exhibitor (hall 3, stand 3-405).
+Visit the international leading show for the process industries and meet us local as exhibitor (hall 11.1, stand E19).

 Current research projects